teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 > {% snippet faqs/galaxy/datasets_rename.md %}
 >
 > > <warning-title> Be careful of the file format</warning-title>
 > > During each step of pre-processing, your dataset has its format changed and can have also its name changed.
+To be able to continue to further GC-MS processing with **metaMS**, you need to identify which datasets can be used with which tool.
+For example to be able to use *runGC* function you need to have a RData object which is at least **merged** (output from **xcms findChromPeaks Merger** {% icon tool %}.
+After following option 1 steps you obtained tabular files that can be used in a large variety of analyses, as well as an MSP file (if option 1 was used).
+Always check the format needed for further tools, as these format are 'text format' but with characteristics that may matter in further steps.
-To be able to continue to GC-MS processing with **metaMS**, you need to have a RData object which is at least **merged** (from **xcms findChromPeaks Merger** {% icon tool %} and if you want to process your data with XCMS or other tools you may also have to **align** them with **xcms groupChromPeaks (group)** {% icon tool %}).
-It means that you should have at least a file named `xset.merged.RData` (and maybe with some step more in it depending on the tool cascade used).
+With option 2, if you want to process your data with XCMS or other tools you may also have to **align** them with **xcms groupChromPeaks (group)** {% icon tool %}).
+It means that you should have at least a file named `xset.merged.RData` to be able to continue XCMS processing.
 > {: .warning}

 # Conclusion